 Tropical bird of paradise is a large leaf house plant that makes a statement wherever you put it.
 This evergreen is gorgeous year-round, even when it's not in bloom.
 However, the blue-and-orange flowers that appear in summer are simply spectacular.

-Have the best of both worlds by adding a large schefflera arboricola plant to your living space.
+Have the best of both worlds by adding a large house plant to your living space.

-This schefflera is lush and full, with a mound of tropical green "umbrellas."
+This schefflera is lush and full, with mounds of tropical green "umbrellas."

 You'll love sharing your home with this beautiful tropical plant.
 Put it in front of a bright, sunny window and keep it warm year-round.
 You'll find it's easy to please indoors.